 In all cases, the applicant must make a personal application and present a birth certificate or a passport.
-A baptismal certificate will not suffice.
 Working papers are issued to Weymouth High School students during the school year in both maroon and gold offices and during the summer.